FuchsiaOS/FuchsiaOS-docs-zh_CN/development/testing/fuzzing/improve-a-fuzzer.md

                                           size_t MaxSize, unsigned int Seed);
 ```

-If provided, libFuzzer will call this function with a buffer `Data` of size `MaxSize` initally
+If provided, libFuzzer will call this function with a buffer `Data` of size `MaxSize` initially
 filled with `Size` bytes of a valid input from the corpus.
 This function can transform this data
 before calling another LLVM [fuzzing interface][fuzzer-interface] function: